Crown Office in Chancery: Clerk of the Crown in Chancery

 The Clerk of the Crown in Chancery, whose office has, since 1885, been held in addition to the position of Permanent Secretary at the Ministry of Justice, is the titular head of the Crown Office, though this distinction is regularly used by the Deputy Clerk; they are appointed by the Monarch under the royal sign-manual.

 The Clerk of the Crown also holds the responsibilities of the old office of Secretary of Presentations, which was part of the Lord Chancellor's Department and gave recommendations on the appointment of senior members of the Church of England and other ecclesiastical patronage work.
 The office was amalgamated into that of the Clerk of the Crown in 1890.

 Deputy and assistant clerks

-They are assisted by Deputy Clerks of the Crown in Chancery, which vary between one and two, and deputize in full capacity for the Clerk of the Crown in Chancery when needed.
+They are assisted by Deputy Clerks of the Crown in Chancery, which vary between one and two, and deputise in full capacity for the Clerk of the Crown in Chancery when needed.
 The last instance of this happening was in 2020 (September-December), before the current clerk, Antonia Romeo was appointed, during which time Ceri King, Deputy Clerk, assumed the full position of Clerk of the Crown in Chancery.
 The office of Assistant Clerk of the Crown in Chancery is also used.